jetbrains-academy/rustlings-course/Iterators & Closures/Standard Library Types/Shared-State Concurrency/task.md

     }
 ```

-##### Listing 16-13: Ten threads each increment a counter guarded by a Mutex<T>
+##### Ten threads each increment a counter guarded by a Mutex<T>

-We create a `counter` variable to hold an `i32` inside a `Mutex<T>`, as we did in Listing 16-12.
+We create a `counter` variable to hold an `i32` inside a `Mutex<T>`, as we did in the first example.
 Next, we create 10 threads by iterating over a range of numbers.
 We use `thread::spawn` and give all the threads the same closure, one that moves the counter into the thread, acquires a lock on the `Mutex<T>` by calling the `lock` method, and then adds 1 to the value in the mutex.
 When a thread finishes running its closure, `num` will go out of scope and release the lock so another thread can acquire it.

 In the main thread, we collect all the join handles.
-Then, as we did in Listing 16-2, we call `join` on each handle to make sure all the threads finish.
+Then we call `join` on each handle to make sure all the threads finish.
 At that point, the main thread will acquire the lock and print the result of this program.

 We hinted that this example wouldn’t compile.
 Now let’s find out why!